eugenius1/eugenius1.github.io/_posts/2021-05-15-my-investing-journey-1-the-awakening.md

 Many countries provide investment accounts with **lower or no tax** under conditions such as lock-in period, maximum yearly input or limited asset choices.
-If you aim to live off your investments in retirement, it's sensible to seek a financial advisor to find out the most tax-efficient way to withdraw, especially as tax rules can change several times over time.
+If you aim to live off your investments in retirement, it's sensible to seek a financial advisor to find out the most tax-efficient way to withdraw, especially as tax rules can change several times over the years.
 I will give a summary of what I understand but always do your own research and/or seek a tax advisor in your jurisdiction.

 In the **UK**, a Stocks & Shares Individual Savings Account (**ISA**) can be used by UK taxpayers to not get taxed on any profit or dividend made within the ISA.